Mookana mane falls in different seasons

 March 2007: An early summer visit

 It is always a gamble to paying visits to waterfalls in Summer.
 There is a high chance of returning disappointed with no much water.
-With that low expectation set, along with a bunch of friends I set out to visit Mookana mane falls eight years ago.
+With that low expectation set, along with a bunch of friends, I set out to visit Mookana mane falls eight years ago.
 It was in the month of March, winter was slowly giving away to Summer.
 After enduring 40 KMs of bad roads post Sakaleshpur, we were standing in front of a slow and steady stream.
 We were about a hundred or so meters upstream from the falls.
-Water was knee-deep, slightly more deeper here and there.
-We waded along the stream and resorted to climb on the rocks where water was too deep.
-We got lucky as the water level was good enough for us to sit below the falls & take a dip.
+Water was knee-deep, slightly deeper here and there.
+We waded along the stream wherever the water was shallow.
+And resorted to climb the rocks to avoid deep places.
+With Summer around the corner, we got lucky as the water level was good enough for us to sit below the falls and take a dip.
 A perfect way to rejuvenate after an arduous 250 KMs motorbike ride.
 We did spend a quality time under the water cooling off ourselves.

 Payaniga: Mookana mane falls in different seasons